nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/intro_phys_comp/simple_application_for_switches_and_LED_circuits/index.md

 ### Motor

-For this I replaced the LED with a motor and kept the button.
+For this, I replaced the LED with a motor and kept the button.
 The button turns on the motor.

-The motor moves and vibrates a bunch when turned on.
-The motor's plastic case has a loop end on the back.
+When on, the motor moves and vibrates a bunch when turned on.
+For fun, I wanted to see if I could make something quickly that moved.

+The motor's plastic encasing has a loop end on the back.
 I poked that into the small cardboard box the motor came in.
 When I turned on the motor, the box vibrated and moved a way from me.

 {{< figure src="img/03_button_motor.gif" alt="Finger pressing button to turn on motor.
 The motor is poked into a cardboard box, and when turned on, the box moves away.
 A flag on top also twirls, and when stopped, reveals the caption 'hello, motor'" caption="[ Hello, Motor ]" >}}

 ## The Process of Building - Handshake Activated LED

+To create the switch for the handshake, I used the same breadboard setup I had been using for learning basic circuits.

+First I build the circuit for just an LED.
+I added two long wires extending out from the breadboard.
+This was done using wires that had alligator clips.

+Next, I asked my friend Jake, who has a silver ring, if he would help me with my circuit (*THANK YOU JAKE*).

+Then I connected one clip to my ring, and the other clip to Jake's ring.

-{{< figure src="img/04_ring_wired_up.JPG" alt="..." caption="[ ... ]" >}}
+{{< figure src="img/04_ring_wired_up.JPG" alt="Foreground: Alligator clip connected to gold ring.
+Background: Breadboard setup for LED." caption="[ The Setup - My Ring ]" >}}

+To active the LED, our rings hand to make contact.
+To do this, Jake and I shook hands (yes - left hands - whatever).

-{{< figure src="img/05_handshake.gif" alt="..." caption="[ ... ]" >}}
+{{< figure src="img/05_handshake.gif" alt="Hands with rings connected to wires.
+The hands shakes and the yellow LED on the breadboard turns on." caption="[ Shake To Turn The LED On ]" >}}

+## Conclusions

+- Test your wires for continuity (worth saying twice)